g0dux/CHATCYBER-BETA-/README.md

 3. **Access the Application:**

    The application will start automatically.
-You can access the interactive interface via the URL provided by Gradio, or use the Flask endpoints as needed.
+Use the URL provided by Gradio or access the Flask endpoints as required.

 ---

 ## Contribution 🤝

-Contributions are very welcome!
+Contributions are highly welcome!
 To contribute:

 1. **Fork the Repository.**
 2. **Create a New Branch:**